Design Summary

 We might sell in a few years.
 Does a Kitchen and Bath Remodel still make sense?

-Yes—because value isn’t only about resale; it’s also about how you live now.
+Yes.
+Value isn’t only about resale.
+It’s also about how you live now.
 A main level that reads as one story, with a kitchen that functions and a powder bath that welcomes, appeals to buyers and to the family using it every day.
-Because the design choices here are about proportion, light, and function—not novelty—the look ages well.
+Because the design choices here are about proportion, light, and function the look ages well.
 You enjoy it now, and the market will understand it later.

 Contact Us

-Ready to talk through your Kitchen and Bath Remodel and see how it could work in your home?
-Start with a quick conversation and we’ll walk you through The Worthington Way—our step-by-step process from first ideas to final walkthrough.
+Ready to talk through a Kitchen and Bath Remodel and see how it could work in your home?
+Start with a quick conversation and we’ll walk you through The Worthington Way, our step-by-step process from first ideas to final walkthrough.
 You’ll know what happens when, who’s doing the work, and how we keep your project calm, clear, and on schedule.

 Call us at (317) 846-2600, or stop by 99 E Carmel Dr, Suite 100, Carmel, IN 46032.
 We’re here to help you plan a home that moves as smoothly as your day.